Pius171/Unihiker-Edge-Impulse/Object Detection/readme.md

 # Connecting Unihiker to Edge Impulse
-**Before moving on, do note that none of the commands below will work if edge-impule-linux is not installed** Open a terminal on Unihiker and send the command below to connect to Edge Impulse.
+**Before moving on, do note that none of the commands below will work if edge-impule-linux is not installed**.
+Go back to to the root page of this directory
+Open a terminal on Unihiker and send the command below to connect to Edge Impulse.
 Make sure a USB camera is attached before sending the command.

 ```